G-structure/rat/plan.md

 14) Audio Content (ContentBlock::audio)
 - Gated by `promptCapabilities.audio`.
 In chat and tool content streams, show an audio attachment chip with mime/duration when available.
-- If playback support is implemented, add play/pause/mute controls; otherwise provide a “save/open externally” action and clearly indicate no inline playback.
+- If playback support is implemented, add play/pause/mute controls; otherwise provide a "save/open externally" action and clearly indicate no inline playback.

 15) Prompt Composer Attachments (capability‑aware)
 - Allow attaching files/resources when composing prompts: